Slowpoke: Promotion and reception

 Since its inception, Slowpoke has been described as a fan favorite Pokémon.
 It has been noted as a "mainstay" of many projects related to Pokémon due to its popularity, causing frequent reappearances in the games and frequent appearances in promotion for the series.
 Slowpoke's presence as a tourism ambassador was highlighted as being in part due to its strong fan following, and the various promotional stunts in Kagawa were cited as showing the cultural impact of the Pokémon franchise.
-It has been described as one of the cutest and most charming Pokemon, with its involvement in the Slowpoke Festival in Kagawa being cited as "enough to at least get a smile out of anyone."
+It has been described as one of the cutest and most charming Pokémon, with its involvement in the Slowpoke Festival in Kagawa being cited as "enough to at least get a smile out of anyone."
 An internet meme involving Slowpoke, in a vein similar to the "advice animals" meme, involved an image of Slowpoke with a large caption.
 The vacant expression of the Pokémon, in conjunction with the often outdated and humorous text, was where humor was derived from the joke.
 The meme has been cited for its longevity and creative use of the Pokémon, and saw a brief resurgence with an "updated" version using Galarian Slowpoke.
 Slowpoke and its association with Shellder have also been used as names for the locus chromosomes and a retrotransposon (pasting genetic component), respectively, in studies relating to flies of the genus Drosophila.
 Slowpoke has also been the subject of fan theories, with some claiming that Slowpoke's slow reaction times are due to Slowpoke being omniscient and unable to comprehend everything the same way as a result.
 Slowpoke's treatment in the series has been criticized, with Ian Walker of Kotaku criticizing how the species has long been mocked or the result of various sufferings throughout the series, with Paste Magazine responding similarly.
 Slowpoke has also been highlighted as relatable, with Shiho Raw Yuba noting that they related to the Pokémon to its slow nature echoing how they were in their childhood.
 Galarian Slowpoke has been noted for many of the likeable qualities of Slowpoke's original design with its own.